FMG Solomon’s fixed plant maintenance engineer was tired of replacing pipework in the plant’s up current classifiers (UCC).

 Further along in the plant, the filter belt feed piping was also wearing out too quickly.
-The abrasive iron ore concentrate was chewing out the HDPE pipework in 3-6 months.
+The abrasive iron ore concentrate was chewing through the HDPE pipework in 3-6 months.
 This was holding up the drying process as the team were regularly changing out the spools.

 The maintenance engineer was keen to trial polymer-lined pipe after seeing it in action at other FMG sites.
 He invited our piping specialists to Solomon to assess the situation and find a solution.

 Solomon’s concentrate discharge pipework is similar to other iron ore de-sands or wet plants we’ve seen.
 The concentrate is gravity fed from the UCC into three lines.
-Each line has a tundish, elbow bend and then a series of straights to the breaker or kill box.
+Each line has a tundish, elbow bend and then a series of straights to the breaker box.

 “This pipework takes a beating – once the UCC has extracted the silt and clay, the concentrate product is very abrasive,” explains our Head of Manufacturing, Geoff McLauchlan.
 “It’s very hard and sharp, so you need pipework that has high wear resistance, otherwise you’re going to be constantly bandaging or replacing the spools.”

 Our analysis found that the worn rubber-lined tundish, straight spools, and elbow spools were wearing prematurely.